theantigone/Car-Pygame/README.md

 ## 1 Synopsis

-This personal project is a Python game developed using the Pygame library.
+This personal project is a Python (developed in version 3.9) game developed using the Pygame library.
 "Try Not To Crash!" is a survival game where the player driving a car avoids falling obstacles.
 The player can drive the vehicle left or right across the screen to dodge the obstacles falling from the sky!

 The game features a variety of elements including a main menu, a pause menu, and different game modes.
 The game modes add to the game's challenge by progressively making the falling blocks harder to dodge!